How to Install Roofing Shingles

-Shingle roofing is one of the simpler types to install on a home and it’s the kind of roofing that most homeowners work up the courage to actually attempt.
+Learning how to install roofing shingles can help you save money on your roofing project.
+Shingle roofing is one of the simpler types of roofing to install on a home and it’s the kind that most homeowners can work up the courage to actually attempt.
 This professional guide will teach you exactly how to install roof shingles yourself.
-If you are considering installing asphalt shingles on your roof, learn the steps involved with a quality roof installation and then decide whether or not you really want to tackle the project yourself or if you would like to get free quotes from local pros above.
+If you are considering installing asphalt shingles on your roof, learn the steps involved with a quality roof installation and then decide whether or not you really want to tackle the project yourself or if you would like to get free quotes from local roofing installation contractors above.
+In this guide you will learn things like: